chicocasanova/chicocasanova/README.md

 # 👋 Hi, my name is Francisco Casanova

 ## Cientista de Dados / Analista de Dados
-Pós-graduado em Data Science e Analytics com 2 anos de estudos dedicado à área.
-Sou capaz de criar projetos de Machine Learning em Python e SQL, desde a concepção até o deploy.
+Postgraduate in Data Science and Analytics with two years of dedicated study in the field.
+I am capable of building end-to-end Machine Learning projects in Python and SQL, from conception to deployment.

 - 🌍  I'm based in Brazil
 - ✉️  You can contact me at chicocasanova@gmail.com